 - The second stage involves onboarding the developers to your team.
 Zartis’ account managers and TALs help to tailor the process based on your unique needs and preferences.

 7. Who owns the intellectual property of Products developed by Nearshore or Offshore teams?

 Zartis or the onboarded developers don’t own and will not claim IP rights over the developed software or applications.
 The company has full intellectual rights to products developed during the collaboration.

 8. How can I choose the right Nearshoring or Offshoring partner?

-Before choosing a nearshoring or offshoring technology partner, familiarize yourself with the company by reading its websites, blogs, case studies, testimonials, and third-party reviews from trusted platforms like Glassdoor.
-These resources should show:
+Before choosing a nearshoring or offshoring technology partner, familiarise yourself with the company by reading its websites, blogs, case studies, testimonials, and third-party reviews from trusted platforms like GlassDoor.
+These resources should show